Agility Classes

 Understand the Basics of Agility

-Agility originated in 1970s England as a demonstration sport, first shown at Crufts dog show in 1978.
-It quickly gained popularity and became an official sport in the UK.
-Today, agility is one of the most popular dog sports worldwide.
+This incredible sport was born in 1970s England, debuting as a demonstration at the 1978 Crufts dog show.
+It captivated hearts and quickly grew into an official sport in the UK.
+Today, agility has become one of the most beloved dog sports across the globe.

 Our Agility Training Programs: